-- Eligibility.
-Lenders set minimum age, income, employment, credit and financial criteria that needs to be met in order for you to be eligible for the loan.
+Eligibility.
+Lenders set the minimum age, income, employment, credit and financial criteria that must be met in order for you to be eligible for the loan.
 Ensure you meet these before you submit your application.

 Benefits and drawbacks of five-year fixed rate personal loans

 You’ll have a generous repayment term to repay your loan, making the loan suitable for higher amounts

 Your repayments will remain the same during the loan term